wabenet/dodo/README.md

 environment for a shell command you want to execute.
 But instead of wrapping your command with the correct `su` calls, it wraps it in a `docker run`.

+## state of development

+Currently, I maintain dodo as a small side project, whenever I feel like it.
+I use it quite heavily, and therefore keep it in a stable and usable state.
+But any features or use cases outside of my usual workflows will probably get overlooked.

+I run docker mostly on OSX, with the docker daemon inside a VirtualBox VM, so that case works perfectly.
+I have no idea, however, how dodo behaves on native OSX or even Windows.

+As long as dodo does not have many users outside myself, I will probably introduce breaking changes easily.

+Any contributions (especially OS compatibility or tests) are very welcome.

 ## usage

 ```bash